danielcarballal/MimirScripts/README.md

 ## Plagarism tool

-Mimir generates plagarism reports based off of their [Glitner algorithm](https://www.mimirhq.com/classroom/plagiarism-detection).
+Mimir generates plagarism reports based off of the [Glitner algorithm](https://www.mimirhq.com/classroom/plagiarism-detection).
 This creates a percentage score between each pair of students and reports back all occurences above some instructor-set percentile.
 This becomes exponentially larger as the number of students increases, so this tool aggregates multiple plagarism reports and detects repeated student-pairs that across auto-plagarism reports.

 [Insert screenshot here]